makersacademy/bowling-challenge-ruby/README.md

        nil can't be coerced into Integer
 ```

-I guess it is just because the @roll_list what missing some items (index)?
+I guess it is just because the @roll_list was missing some items (index)? we need a whole game for the #outcome method to work